plastilinn/docs/pages/sections/Finance.md

 ## 🔍 Definition
-the management of financial resources and the allocation of funds within a business model.
+The management of financial resources and the allocation of funds within a business model.

 ## 📹 Internet info and videos
 🤖 [Search info and videos about Finance using AI](https://www.perplexity.ai/search?q=videos+about+Finance:+the+management+of+financial+resources+and+the+allocation+of+funds+within+a+business+model.
-)&
+)

 ## 📰 Content type
-Content is of type text
+Content is of type category

 ## 📖 Description
 The concept of Finance in business modeling refers to the strategic management and allocation of financial resources within a business model.
 This involves the planning, organizing, controlling, and monitoring of financial resources to achieve the business objectives.